Lissy93/dashy/docs/troubleshooting.md

 ## 404 On Multi-Page Apps

-Similar to above, if you get a 404 error when visiting a page directly on multi-page apps, then this can be fixed under `appConfig`, by setting `routingMode` to `hash`.
-Then rebuilding, and refreshing the page.
+Similar to above, if you get a 404 error when visiting a page directly on multi-page apps, then this can be fixed by rebuilding Dashy with the `VUE_APP_ROUTING_MODE=hash` build-time environment variable set, then refreshing the page.

 See also: [#670](https://github.com/Lissy93/dashy/issues/670), [#763](https://github.com/Lissy93/dashy/issues/763)